Anonymous asked: Spades, David

 Jake didn’t hesitate, swinging her up into his arms and shoving the rats off of her legs, not even noticing how they swarmed around his legs then and attacked him as they’d attacked her.
 He just started moving, grimly heading towards to the exit as he tried to ignore the way Rachel hid her face in his shirt, still trembling.

-They were out of the jail.
-Jake didn’t seem inclined to put her down, but took her to the RV, parked across the street.
-She seemed to relax as he took her into it and set her down on the couch, sitting next to her.
+They were out of the jail, but Jake didn’t seem inclined to put her down.
+He took her to the RV, parked across the street.
+She seemed to relax as he took her inside and set her down on the couch, sitting next to her.

 Her leggings were in tatters and stained with blood.
 Her legs were covered in bites.